Merritton Tunnel: Accidents

 Several fatal accidents occurred during the construction and use of the tunnel and the railway running through it.
 In 1875, a 14-year-old was killed when he was crushed under a large rock.
 On January 3, 1903 at 7:03 AM, Engine Number 4 and Engine Number 975 met in a head-on collision approximately a third of a mile from the western entrance of the tunnel.
 The trains were moving at approximately 22 miles per hour when they crashed, and the firemen of both trains, Charles Horning of Engine Number 4 and Abraham Desult from Engine Number 975, died as a result of their injuries.
-In total, 107 men were killed between the railway accident, the construction of the tunnel, and the canal in its surrounding area.The entrance is gated and locked due to it being on private property, with trespassing and vandalism being an ongoing problem.
+In total, 107 men were killed between the railway accident, the construction of the tunnel, and the canal in its surrounding area.